Aywa Runtime Documentation

 A small control plane, a private data plane.

-Aywa's SaaS layer should never need raw call audio, transcripts, provider secrets, tool payloads, or recordings.
+Aywa's SaaS layer does not need raw call audio, transcripts, provider secrets, tool payloads, or recordings.
 Those belong to the deployed runtime and the customer's storage.

 Aywa control plane